Members of the Editorial Board

 Simon Shen, Chinese University, Hong Kong

-Currently there are five vacancies on the Editorial Board.
+Currently there are several vacancies on the Editorial Board.
 Readers of Perspective on Terrorism are invited to submit names of possible candidates.
 Selection will take place on the basis of the publication record of those nominated, taking also into account their contribution to a better gender and geographical balance of the Editorial Board.

 Members of the Editorial Board act as peer-reviewers for articles submitted to Perspectives on Terrorism.
 In addition, the Editorial Board relies on the special expertise of other experienced researchers.
 In particular we would like to acknowledge the contributions of